ourpalace/ourcord/CONTRIBUTING.md

 > _This section will set expectations for behavior for everyone_

-- Each pull request should implement atleast __ONE__ feature or bug fix.
+- Each pull request should implement at least __ONE__ feature or bug fix.
 - Create issues for any major changes and enhancements that you wish to make.
 Discuss things transparently and get community feedback.
-- Be aware that the pull request review process is not immediate, and is generally proportional to the number of comments of the pull request.
+- Be aware that the pull request review process is not immediate, and is generally proportional to the number of comments on the pull request.
 - Do not commit changes to files that are irrelevant to your feature or bug fix (`.gitignore`, `.markdownlint.json`, etc.).
 - Be welcoming to newcomers and encourage diverse new contributors from all backgrounds.
 - Be willing to accept criticism and work on improving your code.